DanielPNewman/DanielPNewman.github.io/publications.md

 ## Invited Talks

+Society for Neuroscience (Chicago, 20<sup>th</sup> of Oct 2015).  *Ocular exposure to short wavelength light modulates behavioural and electrophysiological markers of spatial attention bias.*

 Deakin University Cognitive Neuroscience Unit (CNU) Monthly Meeting (13<sup>th</sup> of Nov 2014). *Spatial Attention Asymmetries in Healthy Populations and in Disorders of Attention.* ([CNU’s Blog about my Talk is here](http://cogexneuro.blogspot.com.au/2014/11/spatial-attention-asymmetries-in.html))

 Monash Biomedical Imaging Science Seminar.
 (11th of July 2013). *Tracing the formation of perceptual decisions in the human brain: A new approach to the study of visuospatial attention asymmetries.*